Voice of Business

 The Chamber regularly engages with its members, and the business community as a whole, to find out the issues that are affecting them.
 Strong connections with the local authorities in our region, and our affiliation with the British Chamber’s of Commerce, means that if there is an issue affecting your business the Chamber can act on your behalf and give your views to the people that make the decisions.

-So if your business is, for example, hampered by red tape, slow broadband speeds or you have strong views on the economy, then please feel free to email the Chamber’s policy executive Matt Hodgson for more information on how the chamber can represent your business.
+So if your business is, for example, hampered by red tape, slow broadband speeds or you have strong views on the economy, then please feel free to email the Chamber’s Policy & Communications Manager Matt Hodgson for more information on how the chamber can represent your business.

 Our Current Activities